Undergraduate Scholarships and Awards

 You will find merit scholarships, fellowships, and awards that build on, and often require, participation in experiential learning experience.
 While exploring the opportunities listed below, be sure to click on the name of each scholarship for more detailed information.

+Below is a partial list of awards.
+Please view the Connected Huskies Opportunities Database to view a more complete list.
 The opportunities marked with an asterisk (*) require campus nomination or endorsement.

 Mary Gates Leadership Scholarships